All I Have (song)

 "All I Have" is a song by American singer Jennifer Lopez, featuring American rapper LL Cool J. Written by Lopez, Makeba Riddick, Curtis Richardson, and Ron G and produced by Cory Rooney, Ron G, and Dave McPherson, it was released on December 14, 2002, as the second single from Lopez's third studio album, This Is Me...
 Then (2002).

 "All I Have" samples "Very Special" by Debra Laws, who later filed a lawsuit in 2003 against Sony Music Entertainment for "misappropriating her voice" in the song and her name in the credits.
-The song is a midtempo R&B and hip-hop ballad, about moving on after a breakup.
+The song is a midtempo hip-hop and R&B ballad, about moving on after a breakup.
 It received favorable reviews from music critics who applauded the chemistry between Lopez and LL Cool J. "All I Have" also samples the "baby don't go" verse from the Joe single "Stutter".